M4(75)s and M4A2(75)s manufactured by American Locomotive Company (ALCO)

 M4 ALCO drivers hoods

 The photo above provides a close up of the little bullet splash that protected the drivers' hood hinge knuckles (outlined in red).
-At present, this piece has been noted only on some ALCO M4s and some Fisher M4A2s with welded drivers' hoods.
-It was an official part that appears to have been introduced in Spring 1943.
-We have not been able to document the reason it was not added to other manufacturers' Shermans.
+At present, these pieces have been noted only on some ALCO M4s as well as some Fisher M4A2s with welded drivers' hoods.
+They were official parts that appear to have been introduced on ALCO M4s starting in April 1943.
+An ALCO drawing labels them "Guard, Hinge" and shows that they were welded assemblies made from "1/2 Armor Plate" with Part Number 8673287 for the right-side piece and 8673288 for the left.
+We have not been able to document the reason that these were not added to other manufacturers' Shermans.

 ALCO head lamp sockets ALCO head lamp sockets